 Construction sites are by their nature hazardous locations.
-This is one reason why you often see danger signs posted and you typically see workers wearing hard-hats and other safety gear.
+This is one reason why you often see danger signs posted and you typically see workers wearing hard hats and other safety gear.
 Construction sites are hazardous to employees and to those who are simply walking past a site as well.
 The Louisville construction accident attorneys at our Kentucky law firm are skilled and experienced in handling these types of claims.
-Contact us for a free case consultation.
+Contact our law firm today for a free case consultation.

 Common Construction Accidents in Kentucky

 OSHA has very strict construction site safety requirements but some accidents occur at construction sites regularly.
 Injuries can range from relatively minor injuries to serious injuries and even death.
 Some types of employee construction accidents include: